MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 });
 ```

-Note that this factory method will wait to return, until a valid MapsIndoors solution is loaded, so it is safe to invoke `MapControl.create()` prior to, or in parallel with `MapsIndoors.load()`.
+Please note that this factory method will wait to return until a valid MapsIndoors solution is loaded, therefore it is safe to invoke `MapControl.create()` prior to, or in parallel with `MapsIndoors.load()`.